VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 details and Conifer subdirectories `action_plugins`, `filter_plugins`,
 `library`  and `lookup_plugins` for use cases.

+### Requirements

+The following software packages must be installed and in the user's `$PATH`.

+- Ansible 2.3.x
+- Rsync

 ### Meet the files

 Conifer is installed to `$GUS_HOME/lib/conifer` and has a directory